ashutoshbisoyi/community-discussion/README.md

   - Can see who upvoted the comment
   - Can not upvote the comment.
 Upvote is disabled for the creator.
 - Other users except the commentor can
+  - see who and when added the comment
   - Upvote a comment
   - Unvote their upvote
   - See who have upvoted